Ephesus, Pamukkale & Priene 3 Days Tour with Flight

 Live Guide: English, Spanish

 Pick-up Services: Pick-up service is available from centrally located hotels.

 - Visit the The House of Virgin Mary

 - Walk over to the natural warm water terraces at Pamukkale

-You will meet with your guide at the lobby of your hotel.
-We will first go to see the Ionian Ancient City of Priene.
+Your guide will be waiting for you at lobby of your hotel.
+First destinaton will be the Ancient City of Priene.